kiznit/rainbow-os/README.md

     make ARCH=x86_64
     ```

-3) Building using a cross-compiler (in which case `ARCH` will default to what the cross compiler targets)
+3) Building using a specific cross-compiler (in which case `ARCH` will default to what the cross compiler targets)

     ```
     make CROSS_COMPILE=i686-elf-